bhazard/airflow-sandbox/README.md

 # airflow-sandbox

-A multi-image, multi-container docker sandbox for [Apache Airflow](https://airflow.apache.org/), including batch and streaming via kafka with development tools.
+A multi-container docker sandbox for [Apache Airflow](https://airflow.apache.org/).

 The purpose of this project is to provide a sandbox environment to explore how Apache Airflow works.
 The sandbox consists of a set of containers, organized as separate services.
 The services include developer tools as well as common production tools.
-This first version of the sandbox is meant to run locally via `docker-compose`; however, other deployment options will be added.

-Note that there is an excellent and very mature Docker container option that uses one image and spawns it with different roles.
+Before continuing, please note that there is an excellent and very mature Docker container option that uses one image and spawns it with different roles.
 That project is maintained by Matthieu Roisil and is the base for many popular articles on Airflow and Docker across the web.
-Please see (https://github.com/puckel/docker-airflow) for details.
+Please see [docker-airflow](https://github.com/puckel/docker-airflow) for details.

-Caveat: I have not given thought to what might be required for production use of any of the images here.
-For example, most are provided with little in the way of security.

-This project is built and maintained on a mac (intel, in case that matters to a future unfortunate reader) ... ymmv if you run it elsewhere (but happy to accept PRs).
+Please note that this project is *not* intended to be a way for a beginnger to get started with airflow.
+For that, please see the all-in-one image referenced above, as it is very likely the solution referenced in any getting started articles.
+The images created here are more folks that have done the basic tutorials, and are ready to roll up their sleeves and writee some real DAGS.
+In that spirit, we won't try to explain much in the way of airflow basics, except as they relate to how we have organized these images and their interconnections.

 ## Image Overview

 This project creates separate images with specific service roles as described below.
 There are a number of alternatives for setting up airflow.
-Here, we are using Celery for an executor and it uses redis at its message broker.
+Here, we are using Celery as the executor and it uses redis at its message broker.

 ### Core Airflow